Game Rules

 Protector

 Dispatched protectors enter the field face-down (hidden).
-When a protector is overthrown, its owner gains one additional bonus action.
+Once per turn, you may reorder for free, without spending a bonus action.

 Conspirator